Divagnz/nx-project-release/README.md

 ### Skipped Projects

-Projects without version configuration are automatically skipped (not failed) in batch mode:
+Projects are automatically skipped (not failed) in batch mode when:
+- No version configuration exists
+- Project is in the `excludedProjects` list (nx.json)

 ```
 ⚠️  Skipping project 'unconfigured-lib': No version found